pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>CommitTs is the commit ts of the backup, snapshot ts for full backup or start ts for log backup.</p>
+<p>CommitTs is the commit ts of the backup, snapshot ts for full backup or current ts for log backup.</p>
 </td>
 </tr>
 <tr>